Skip to main content

 Dr. Qian Yin

-Structural and mechanistic studies on proteins and protein assemblies in innate immunity, inflammation, host-pathogen interactions, membrane trafficking, and autophagy.
+Structural and mechanistic studies on proteins and protein assemblies in innate immunity, inflammation, host-pathogen interactions, and membrane trafficking.

 Dr. Hong-Guo Yu